Aliases for RLN1 Gene

 GeneCards Summary for RLN1 Gene

 RLN1 (Relaxin 1) is a Protein Coding gene.
-Diseases associated with RLN1 include preterm premature rupture of the membranes.
-Among its related pathways are CREB Pathway and Myometrial Relaxation and Contraction Pathways.
-GO annotations related to this gene include hormone activity.
+Diseases associated with RLN1 include Bronchial Neuroendocrine Tumor and Preterm Premature Rupture Of The Membranes.
+Among its related pathways are Peptide ligand-binding receptors and G-Beta Gamma Signaling.
+Gene Ontology (GO) annotations related to this gene include hormone activity.
 An important paralog of this gene is RLN2.

 UniProtKB/Swiss-Prot Summary for RLN1 Gene

 Relaxin is an ovarian hormone that acts with estrogen to produce dilatation of the birth canal in many mammals.
 May be involved in remodeling of connective tissues during pregnancy, promoting growth of pubic ligaments and ripening of the cervix.